Red Skull: Ultimate Marvel

-An alternate universe variant of the Red Skull from Earth-1610 appears in Ultimate Marvel.
-This version is the unnamed illegitimate son of Steve Rogers / Captain America and Gail Richards.
-After his father's presumed death during World War II, he is taken from his mother and raised in an army base where he appears to be a well-adjusted, physically superior, and tactically brilliant young man who greatly resembles his father.
+In the Ultimate Marvel universe, Red Skull is the unnamed illegitimate son of Steve Rogers / Captain America and Gail Richards.
+After his father's presumed death during World War II, he is taken from his mother and raised in an army base.
 Around the age of 17, he kills over 200 men on the base and cuts off his own face in rejection of his father.
 As a final symbol of his rebellion against the system that created him, he assassinates President John F. Kennedy.

-Subsequently, he battles Captain America before being killed by him.
+Ultimate Universe

+In the Ultimate Universe imprint, John Walker is the Red Skull.